How do They Want to Talk?

 Be Available

 Be available to your team.
 Be open to communicating at the time and place they prefer.
-Be patient and appreciative of those who come to speak to you.
+Be patient and appreciative of those who take the time to speak with you.
 If they present a problem or need help, say “thank you.”
 Keep the lines of communication open by NOT shutting down whatever they have to say.
-Even if they’re wrong you can say thank you.
+Even if they’re wrong, you can say thank you.

 Listen to everyone.
 Each member of your team deserves your full attention.
-Diversity exists to bring you more inputs, perspectives, and ideas.
+Diversity exists to provide you with more diverse inputs, perspectives, and ideas.

 *Look for a future blog on style flexing to continue to hone this skill.